Mark-Cooper-Janssen-Vooles/frontendSecurity/README.md

   - Reauthenticate for all critical actions (e.g. transfer money)
   - Include hidden token in request
   - Most web frameworks have built-in CSRF protection, but it isn't enabled by default!

+---

+### Underprotected APIs
+- What is it?
+Applications expose rich connectivitiy options through APIs, in the browser to a user.
+These APIs are often unprotected and contain numerous vulnerabilities
+- What is the impact?
+Data theft, corruption, unauthorized access, etc
+- How to prevent?
+  - Ensure secure communication between client browser and server API
+  - Reject untrusted/invalid input data
+  - Use latest framework
+  - Vulnerabilities are typically found by penetration testers and secure code reviewers